Approaches to critical point theory via sequential and parametrized topological complexity: Sequential subspace complexities as index functions

 One checks without difficulties that $s(a)$ is indeed a continuous path with $(p_r \circ s)(a)=a$ for each $a \in A$.
 Using that $h$ is continuous and $X$ is Hausdorff, one derives from \cite[Theorem VII.2.4]{Bredon} that $s$ is continuous. \end{proof}

 To establish the continuity property of $\nu(A)=\TC_{r,X}(A)$, we need to make an additional assumption on the space under consideration.
-To clarify the type of spaces that we will consider, we recall some terminology. \begin{definition} A topological space $Y$ is called an \emph{absolute neighborhood retract (ANR)} if it is metrizable and satisfies the following condition:
+In the following results, we will assume that the considered space is an \emph{absolute neighborhood retract (ANR)}, see e.g. \cite[p.
+287]{CLOT} or \cite{PalaisInf} for a definition.